Yusuf Sibai: Literary and monetary value of his work

-In addition, Abdel Karim says that his role in the Egyptian culture is of no less importance than his role as a writer, and refers to the description of the late Egyptian critic Dr. Mohamed Mandour that Sibai "is not a writer who isolates himself in an ivory tower, but a man who goes to markets and walks through alleys and streets".
+In addition, Abdel Karim says that his role in the Egyptian culture is of no less importance than his role as a writer and refers to the description of the late Egyptian critic Muhammad Mandur that Sibai "is not a writer who isolates himself in an ivory tower, but a man who goes to markets and walks through alleys and streets".

 Yusuf Sibai is held as a phenomenon in the Egyptian cultural life.
-However, critics avoid dealing with his work save literature historians.
+However, critics avoid dealing with his work save literary historians.
 Nowadays, the mention of his name is only limited to the film adaptations of his work, including "I'm going away", "Give Back My Heart", "In the ruins", "We Do Not Sow Thorns", "The Land of Hypocrisy" and "Al Saghamat".
 The Egyptian Television also produced a TV series about his life entitled Fares Ar-Romancia "The Romantic Knight".